actions/runner/README.md

 A preview is available for Ubuntu, RedHat and OSX for VSTS.
 The current preview is more feature complete than the node agent bringing Auto Update, Cancellation, Run as a svc on OSX and Linux, and Gated support.

 What's missing from the preview?
-On-prem NTLM support is in the works so preview with VSTS.
+On-prem NTLM support is in the works so preview with Team Services.

 |   | Build & Test | Preview | Release |
 |---|:-----:|:-----:|:-----:|